ttapers/docs/markdown/guide/account/billing.md

 {{{ image src="/wp-content/uploads/2016/11/device-data-limits.png"
                    alt="Device data limits configuration" }}}

+You can also apply overage limits to many devices at once from the device list page.
+Select which devices to apply the limit to, and select *Manage*->*Set data limits/overage*.
+Note that the limits are applied per-device, not on an aggregate of usage.

+{{{ image src="/wp-content/uploads/2017/03/bulk-device-actions.png"
+    alt="Bulk device actions" }}}

 ### Pausing Data

 Pausing a device's data allows you to temporarily disable all connectivity for